jiixyj/libebur128/README.md

 The scanners also support ReplayGain tagging with the option "-t".
 Run it like
 this:

+    r128-sndfile -t album <directory>
+or
-    r128-sndfile -t <directory>
+    r128-sndfile -t track <directory>

-and it will scan the directory as one album.
+and it will scan the directory as one album/as tracks.
 Use the option "-r" to search recursively for music files and tag them as one album per subfolder.
 The tagger also supports file input; then all files are treated as one album.

 The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).